 To help solve the housing crisis in the London borough of Poplar, the building firm Orlit Ltd proposed a two-storey prefabricated house.

-The homes were built by the Ministry of Works on a site previously cleared by German prisoners of war.
+The Ministry of Works built the homes on a site previously cleared by German prisoners of war.

 The Howard House